IGME-RIT/Basic-OpenGL-with-GLFW-3D-Deferred-Point-Lighting/README.md

-# Basic OpenGL with GLFW: Instanced Rendering
+# Basic OpenGL with GLFW: 3D Deferred Point Lighting

-Calling draw separately for each wastes a ton of time.
+This example combines concepts from the Instancing, 2D deferred lighting, and 3D Point lighting examples.
-Using a similar strategy to the spritebatching example, we can buffer our world matrices, and use them to render hundreds of objects in a single draw call.
+It is highly recommended that you look at those examples before trying to understand this one.
-This example uses a skybox from the skybox tutorial, but it isn't required for the instancing part.
+With advanced rendering techniques, it becomes possible to dynamically render significantly larger numbers of lights.

 # Setup